TheManuGarcia/CourtCounter/README.md

 # CourtCounter
-Android project that represents two teams scoring points as in a basketball court.
+Android project that simulates two teams scoring points as in a basketball court.

 Technologies used:
 - Android